Radian31/homepage1/README.md

 ## Adrian Sikorski - interests
 https://radian31.github.io/homepage1/

-## Descript
+## Description
-Welcome to my website.
+Welcome to my website.When creating it, I used the BEM method.Javascript was also used using the ECMA ES 2021 standardized object specification.
  You can find out some information about me, where I come from, where I currently live and what I do on a daily basis.
 In addition, you will learn about my interests.
 The operation of the site is quite simple.
 At the top is the navigation that takes you to the topic of the page.
 If you like reading crime books, you will definitely enjoy my items.